 Happy New Year!

-I hope this message finds you well and excited to reunite with your friends and classmates after enjoying a restful and relaxing Christmas Break.
+I hope this message finds you well after returning to campus following a restful Christmas break.
 I am thrilled to welcome you home as we kick off the next semester and look ahead to what I hope are much warmer days to come.

-As you know, your first week of classes also marks the start of our campus commemoration of Martin Luther King Jr. Day and Walk the Walk Week.
-The celebration, which begins tomorrow, Thursday, January 19, and runs through Friday, January 27, includes a series of University, department, and student-sponsored events designed to help each of us consider how we—both individually and collectively—can take an active role in making Notre Dame a place where all students can find a true sense of community and support.
+This week marks the start of our annual campus commemoration of Martin Luther King Jr. Day and Walk the Walk Week.
+The celebration, which began on Monday and continues through January 22, includes a series of University, department, and student-sponsored events designed to help each of us consider how we—both individually and collectively—can take an active role in making Notre Dame a place where all belong and feel supported.

-Please know of my prayers for each of you as you begin this next semester, and trust in the support of all of us here in the Division of Student Affairs and at the University.
-Even as your schedules begin to fill with academic work, activities, and social engagements over the coming weeks, I hope you will continue to find time now and then to pause, reflect, and cultivate meaningful relationships with God and one another.
-Best wishes on the new semester!
+Please know of my prayers for each of you as you begin this next semester, and trust in the support of all of us here in Student Affairs and throughout the University.
+Even as your schedules begin to fill up in the coming weeks, I hope you will continue to find time to engage with difference and cultivate meaningful relationships with God and one another.
+Best wishes on the spring semester!

 In Notre Dame,